-Expenses in the Risk and Insurance Services segment increased \$588 million, or 6%, to \$10.1 billion in 2023, compared to \$9.6 billion in 2022.
-Expenses reflect a 1% increase from acquisitions.
+Expenses in the Risk and Insurance Services segment increased \$886 million, or 9%, to \$11.0 billion in 2024, compared to \$10.1 billion in 2023.
+Expenses reflect a 3% increase from acquisitions, partially offset by a decrease of 1% from the impact of foreign currency translation.

-Expenses in 2023 increased primarily due to compensation and benefits driven by increased headcount, and higher base salary and incentive compensation.
-Other operating expenses decreased due to lower restructuring and facility costs, partially offset by higher travel and entertainment costs compared to 2022.
-In 2023, the Company incurred a total of \$177 million restructuring costs in Risk and Insurance Services, compared to \$254 million in 2022, primarily related to activities initiated in the fourth quarter of 2022, focused on workforce actions, rationalization of technology and functional services, and reductions in real estate and lease exit charges for a legacy JLT U.K. location.
-Expenses in 2022, also included settlement charges and legal costs related to strategic recruiting of \$30 million.
+Expenses in 2024 increased primarily due to compensation and benefits driven by higher base salaries and incentive compensation.

+In 2024, the Company incurred a total of \$148 million of restructuring costs in Risk and Insurance Services, compared to \$177 million in 2023, primarily related to activities initiated in the fourth quarter of 2022, focused on workforce actions, rationalization of technology and functional services, and reductions in real estate.